Regenerative Bee Pasture

 5. Integrate animals and insects into the system (We’ll integrate livestock soon, we are starting with compost and a variety of other tools to mimic grazing)

-The Bee Girl organization will manage two pasture test plots, with the guidance of our partners at the Washington State University Bread Lab, Oregon State University, and the Jackson Soil and Water Conservation District.
-We are analyzing soil, pollen, and plant material as we progress.
+The Bee Girl organization is managing and testing two pasture test plots, with the guidance of our collaborators at Eastern Washington University, Washington State University, Oregon State University (honey bee lab, and local extension), and the Jackson Soil and Water Conservation District.
+We are analyzing soil, pollen, and plant material chemistry, biology, and microbiology as we progress.

 We aim to develop a hardy pasture mix and land management system that can rebuild soil, restore water cycles, sequester carbon, provide high levels of protein for livestock, and also abundant nectar and nutrient-rich pollen for bees.